paylogic/py2deb/README.rst

 translate the version constraints of Python packages into Debian package relationships.

-The `py2deb` package is currently tested on CPython_ 2.7, 3.5, 3.6 and 3.7 and
+The `py2deb` package is currently tested on CPython_ 2.7, 3.5, 3.6, 3.7 and
-PyPy_.
+PyPy_ (2 and 3).
+Unfortunately Python 3.8+ is not yet supported, a significant
+upcoming refactoring is required to resolve this.
 For usage instructions please refer to the documentation hosted on `Read The Docs`_.

 .. contents::
    :local: